 The Separator

-The extra virgin olive oil (EVOO) is then pumped through the separator which will remove any remaining traces of water.
-The EVOO exits the separator from a spigot or large hose and begins to fill containers and/or tanks.
-About an hour has passed since the olives were dumped into the hopper and you can finally taste the product, itās truly a wonderful feeling.
+The oil is then pumped through the separator which will remove any remaining traces of water then exits the separator from a spigot or large hose and begins to fill containers and/or tanks.

 Step 4: Decanter and/or Filter